Shamiivan/The-Night-Owlers-soen341ProjectW2024/README.md

     * `Google`
         - **Purpose:** Serves as a centralized location for storing and collaborating on formal project documentation, including requirements, design documents, and reports.
         - **Benefits:** Enables collaborative editing, version history tracking, and easy access to important project documents from anywhere.

-**Collaboration**
-1) **Version Control:**
-    * `GitHub`
-        - **Purpose:** Acts as a centralized repository for the project's source code, enabling version control, collaboration, and code review.
-        - **Benefits:** Ensures a single source of truth for code, facilitates collaboration among team members and allows for the tracking of changes over time.
-2) **Project Management:**
-    * `GitHub`
-        - **Purpose:** Provides a platform for agile project management, allowing the team to plan sprints, track user stories, and manage issues.
-        - **Benefits:** Streamlines project management processes, enhances visibility into project progress and supports efficient sprint planning and execution.
-3) **Documentation:**
-    * `GitHub Wiki`
-        - **Purpose:** Serves as a collaborative space for documenting project-related information, including guidelines, best practices, and project knowledge.
-        - **Benefits:** Centralizes project documentation, allows for collaborative content creation and helps in knowledge sharing among team members.

 Little updat 3.
 Technology Stack 3.1 Languages 3.1.1 JavaScript JavaScript, a versatile scripting language for web development.
 Rationale: Single for both